apache/apisix/docs/en/latest/plugins/opentelemetry.md

 :::info

-This section is optional.
+Before using OpenTelemtry, you should first configure it in the `config.yaml` file.

 :::

-There have some default YAML configurations in the `conf/config-default.yaml` file, e.g., Collector, Processors.
-So we should update them in the `config.yaml` file.
+In the `conf/config-default.yaml` file you can find some default configuration for the plugin, e.g., Collector, Processors, etc. The default configuration needs to be updated to match your own environment in the `config.yaml` file.

-1. Open the `conf/config-default.yaml` file, and coply the `plugin_attr.opentelemetry.xxx` field to the `conf/config.yaml` file.
+1. Open the `conf/config-default.yaml` file, and copy the `plugin_attr.opentelemetry.xxx` field to the `conf/config.yaml` file.

 ```yaml title="conf/config.yaml"
 plugin_attr: